 Among the eighteen islands that make up the Faroese archipelago, Eysturoy (East Island) is the second largest in both size and population.
 Before you book your trip, you will find out that Eysturoy is directly on the path for almost any visitor to the Faroes.

-It’s joined to Streymoy, the largest island, by bridge, and a nearly completed undersea tunnel will from December 2020 link its most densely populated region directly with the capital of Tórshavn.
+It’s joined to Streymoy, the largest island, by bridge, and the undersea tunnel Eysturoyartunnilin, which links its most densely populated region directly with the capital of Tórshavn.
 Another undersea tunnel from Eysturoy connects to Klaksvík and the rugged and remote Northern Islands.
 But Eysturoy is so much more than a link in the Faroese road system.

 Eysturoy is home to the Faroe Islands’s highest mountains, ancient Viking settlements, and what may be the world’s most unique music festival.
 From picturesque villages like Eiði, Gjógv, Funningur and Elduvík in the north, to the bustling population hubs in Runavík and Fuglafjørður in the south, and plenty to discover in between, Eysturoy is an unforgettable part of any visit to the Faroe Islands.